Shopify Flow AI Assistant Prompt Guide & Agent Trigger Patterns

 The Architecture of Agentic Triggers

-In our experience, the most robust way to connect an AI agent to Shopify Flow is through the HTTP Request trigger.
-This allows an external agent—whether it is running on a custom server or through an MCP-compliant assistant—to POST a JSON payload directly into a Flow workflow.
-This pattern acts as a functional bridge, where the AI determines 'what' needs to happen and Flow determines 'how' it happens within the Shopify ecosystem.
+In our experience, the most robust way to connect an AI agent to Shopify Flow is through the flowTriggerReceive Admin GraphQL mutation.
+The agent's middleware calls the mutation with a custom trigger handle and a JSON payload, and Shopify Flow runs any workflow that begins with that trigger.
+The reverse direction is also supported: a Flow workflow can call back into your app through a custom action, and your handler verifies the request with authenticate.flow() before deciding what to do.
+Either direction acts as a functional bridge, where the AI determines 'what' needs to happen and Flow determines 'how' it happens within the Shopify ecosystem.

 We have found that using Flow as a middleware layer provides several advantages over direct API calls from an agent.
 Firstly, it offers a visual audit trail that is accessible to non-technical stakeholders.
 Secondly, it allows for native integration with other Shopify apps without writing custom wrapper code for every integration point.
 When an agent triggers a Flow workflow, it can pass variables that the workflow then uses to look up metaobjects, update customer records, or adjust discount logic.